Christopher-Mata/Christopher-Mata/README.md

 </div>

-### <div align="center">I'm Christopher, a Software Enginner with a batchelors 👨‍💻Programming Since 2016 🚀</div>
+### <div align="center">I'm Christopher, a Software Engineer with a bachelor's 👨‍💻Programming Since 2016 🚀</div>

-- 🔭 I’m currently working on an browser embedded LLM and my personal project Ambiente(a 24/7 LoFi Web Bot)
+- 🔭 I’m currently working on a browser-embedded LLM and my project Ambiente(a 24/7 LoFi Web Bot)

 - 🌱 I’m currently learning React and Swift

-- ⚡ Fun fact: I was a former Overwatch Top 500 and Top player in OSU.
+- ⚡ Fun fact: I was a former Overwatch Top 500 and Top player at OSU.
 I am also a big fan of EDM Music, some of my favorites include Porter Robinson, Madeon, and G Jones to name a few!

 <br/>